quantcast-engineering/quantcast-documentation/ios/README.md

 Quantcast believes in informing users of how their data is being used.
 We recommend that you disclose in your privacy policy that you use Quantcast to understand your audiences.
 You may link to Quantcast's privacy policy: [https://www.quantcast.com/privacy](https://www.quantcast.com/privacy).

 #### User Opt-Out ####
 You can give users the option to opt out of Quantcast Measure by providing access to the Quantcast Measure Opt-Out dialog.
 This should be accomplished with a button or a table view cell (if your options are based on a grouped table view) in your app's options view with the title "Measurement Options" or "Privacy".
-When a user taps the button you provide, call the Quantcast’s Opt-Out dialog using the following method:
+When a user taps the button you provide, call the Quantcast’s default Opt-Out dialog using the following method:

 ```objective-c
 [[QuantcastMeasurement sharedInstance] displayUserPrivacyDialogOver:currentViewController withDelegate:nil];